 In the screenshots above, you can see the difference between loading times for assets from the 2G connection vs. the 4G connection.
 Analyzing the size and loading time of each asset from the Network panel waterfall is a very useful method for identifying areas where you can improve or optimize the performance of your site.

 With powerful features like viewport sizing, media queries, and network throttling, device mode makes testing across devices easier than ever.
 Taking time to familiarize yourself with the Developer Tools device mode has potential to save you hours of work and help you to make your site friendly to the increasing variety of devices people use to access the Internet.
-Try this article using your reliable web hosting solution from Atlantic.Net.
+Try this article using your reliable cloud hosting solution from Atlantic.Net.